 Mighty Special Kids is an activity book for kids aged 5 to 12 who have multiple sclerosis.
 The book helps families talk about MS, helps children understand how MS affects their daily life and offers suggestions for discussing MS with friends and schoolmates.
 The booklet also includes games, interviews with kids who have MS, and family activities.
 You can also link to the interactive version on the National MS Society’s website.
 While the booklet is available in English and French, the online version is available only in English.

 Managing School Related Issues: Parents of children with MS often report feeling frustrated, overwhelmed or even helpless about how to help their children.
 The goal of this handbook is to provide you with tips on parenting a child living with MS and offer tools and resources for you to be your child’s best advocate.

-Parents can receive information about MS and local resources from the division or chapter in their area.
-Call your MS Society division office at 1-800-268-7582.
-Families can contact us at 1-866-922-6065 to learn more about the Network and other available resources.
+Parents can receive information about MS and local resources about the division or chapter in their area.
+Call an MS Navigator at 1-844-859-6789.

 Kids Get MS Too – Questions and Answers is an information guide on pediatric multiple sclerosis for parents of children with MS, MS Society staff and volunteers, health professionals and others with an interest in this topic.

 Pediatric MS Online Group for Parents connects parents through an online group where parents can share concerns and information.
 Please visit click here to register and then search Pediatric MS Online Group to get started.